vkammili5/weather-api/README.md

 }
 ```

-If `{cityName}` does not match any city name known by the API, then the response status code would be `400 Bad Request`, with response body:
+If `{cityName}` does not match any city name known by the API, then the response status code would be `404 Not Found`, with response body:

 ```json
 {